aws-samples/prometheus-for-ecs/README.md

 ## Prometheus metrics collection from Amazon ECS

 This Git repository contains software artifacts related to two different approaches for collecting Prometheus metrics from applications deployed to an Amazon ECS cluster.
 Both approaches employ the same custom service discovery mechanism that leverages the integration between Amazon ECS and AWS Cloud Map to enable Prometheus server to discover its scraping targets.
+The service discovery mechanism is implemented by the Go application found in the top level directory.
+The two sub-directories, namely [deploy-prometheus](https://github.com/aws-samples/prometheus-for-ecs/blob/main/deploy-prometheus) and [deploy-adot](https://github.com/aws-samples/prometheus-for-ecs/blob/main/deploy-adot) contain the artifacts required to deploy the solution to an Amazon ECS cluster.

 - The first approach employs a single instance of [Prometheus server deployed to an ECS cluster](https://github.com/aws-samples/prometheus-for-ecs/blob/main/deploy-prometheus/README.md).